Low Scrubs: A walk back in time

 Coombe Hill car park, grid ref SP 851062

-Start the walk at the right hand side of the entrance to the car park as you drove in, following the Public Footpath sign to enter the woodland just to the left of the wooden posts.
-After 50m ignore a path bearing to the right.
-Pause here to look at the trees around you.
+Start the walk at the right hand side of the entrance to the car park as seen from the road.
+Enter the woodland at the public footpath sign just to the left of the wooden posts that mark the road-end of the car park.
+Throughout the walk, follow the orange way-marking signs, the first of which can be found on a low post just as you enter the woodland.
+After 50m ignore a path bearing to the right, but pause here to look at the coppiced beech trees around you.
 Continue on the main path winding through the trees until you reach a sign-post on a crossing, sunken path.

 Some beech trees within Low Scrubs were regularly cut down to near ground level (coppiced) and then allowed to grow back.
 Others had branches lopped off using hooks and axes - saws were not allowed.
 This regular cutting extended the life of the trees and these may be some of the oldest surviving beech in the Chilterns.
 The National Trust is continuing this regular cutting on a more sensitive scale.

 Turn left here and head gently uphill on this ancient trackway.
+(Please note that in April 2021 a tree had fallen across the trackway at this point, but it is easily circumnavigated.)
 Continue on the main, broad path for 350m until you reach a large beech tree with a marker pointing to a path on the right.

 Bundles of firewood and faggots (sticks) were taken out by villagers (often the women) on their backs or using wooden trolleys, much going to homes in Dunsmore 1 km away.
 The regular fuel removal created sunken trackways through the woods, often along the boundaries of the family compartments.